 Read more on the background to the project below.
 To contact a member of the Bridgwater Tidal Barrier project team, email: email@example.com

 The flooding in early 2014 led a partnership of key authorities to prepare a '20 Year Flood Action Plan'.
 The Plan has a clear objective of building a barrier to protect Bridgwater by 2024.
 The Environment Agency is working in partnership with Sedgemoor District Council (SDC) and supported by the Somerset Rivers Authority (SRA) and the Local Enterprise Partnership (LEP).

-The built up banks of the River Parrett provide defences against tidal flooding coming up the river.
-These protect approximately 10,000 homes and over 600 businesses in Bridgwater and surrounding villages, plus the low lying land up and downstream of Bridgwater.
-The 2009 report concluded that the best approach from a flood risk management perspective was to maintain the existing defences, before supplementing them at some point between 2030 and 2050 with a tidal surge barrier constructed somewhere between Chilton Trinity and Dunball.
-This review was commissioned to re-examine the previous studies, to determine whether the recent flooding, updated data or other evidence might influence the preferred option or timescale for such an intervention.
+The current flood defences for Bridgwater protect over 10,000 homes and 600 businesses in the local area.
+Previous investigations concluded that the best approach from a flood risk management perspective was to maintain the existing defences, before supplementing them at some point with a barrier constructed somewhere between Chilton Trinity and Dunball.

 The flood events since 2012 together with a review of technical reports support previous findings that a tidal surge barrier would provide long term tidal flood protection and has the best prospect of being delivered.
 This type of barrier is designed to close when required to exclude extreme tides, similar to the Thames Barrier.
 The construction of any tidal barrier in the Parrett estuary will be a large and complex project that requires careful planning.